Amalie J. Hathaway

 Amalie Louise John Hathaway (born Amalie Louise John; 1839 – December 26, 1881) was a German-American philosopher and lecturer.
-She was a contributor to the pessimism controversy in Germany.
+She wrote on Arthur Schopenhauer and has been identified by Carol M. Bensick as a contributor to the German pessimism controversy.

-Life and career
+Biography

+Early life and education

 Amalie Louise John was born in 1839 in Mühlhausen, Saxony, then part of the Kingdom of Prussia.
-When she was 12 years old, her father, Karl John, moved the family to Wisconsin, eventually settling in Mendota, Illinois.
+When she was 12, her father, Karl John, moved the family to Wisconsin, and they later settled in Mendota, Illinois.
 From the age of 15, she ran a country school as a source of income.

 Shortly after the University of Michigan first admitted women in 1870, Hathaway enrolled as a non-degree student in mathematics, languages, and philosophy.
-She pursued studies from 1870 to 1871 and 1872 to 1875.
-Hathaway was introduced to philosophy by the lecturer Benjamin Cocker who brought to her attention the works of German metaphysicians and philosophers, including Kant, Hegel, Schopenhauer and Von Hartmann, who she could read and understand in their original language.
+She studied there from 1870 to 1871 and from 1872 to 1875.
+Hathaway was introduced to philosophy by Benjamin Cocker, who directed her to the writings of German metaphysicians and philosophers, including Kant, Hegel, Schopenhauer, and von Hartmann, which she could read in German.

-While pursuing her studies, she met Benjamin Hathaway, a self-taught poet, horticulturalist and nurseryman, who later became her husband.
-The couple regularly attended The Philosophical Society of Chicago, where Hathaway's contributions lead to her being invited to deliver her own lecture.
+While studying, she met Benjamin Hathaway, a self-taught poet, horticulturalist, and nurseryman, who later became her husband.
+The couple attended the Philosophical Society of Chicago, where Hathaway's participation led to an invitation to deliver a lecture.

+Philosophical work

-Hathaway's one publication "Schopenhauer", an 18-page paper published in Education, was based on a lecture delivered before the Concord School of Philosophy, which was reported on by The New York Times.
-The lecture received positive press coverage elsewhere, with Hathaway described as "probably by far the best grounded in philosophy among American women" by the Republican.
-Her other unpublished papers were "Immanuel Kant", "The Hegelian Philosophy", "Hartmann", "Pessimism and the Hegelian Philosophy" and "Mental Automatism".
+Hathaway's only known publication, "Schopenhauer", was an 18-page paper published in Education.
+It was based on a lecture she delivered before the Concord School of Philosophy, which was reported on by The New York Times.
+The lecture also received coverage in other newspapers.
+The Republican described Hathaway as "probably by far the best grounded in philosophy among American women".
+Her unpublished papers included "Immanuel Kant", "The Hegelian Philosophy", "Hartmann", "Pessimism and the Hegelian Philosophy", and "Mental Automatism".

+Death

-Hathaway died suddenly at her home in Prairie Ronde Township, Michigan, on December 26, 1881, at the age of 41 (or 42).
+Hathaway died suddenly at her home in Prairie Ronde Township, Michigan, on December 26, 1881.

-Legacy
+Reception

-Hathaway has been described as a "new lost woman philosopher", having been barely given any attention by the "feminist philosophical recovery movement".
-She has also been described as an unrecognised contributor to the German pessimism controversy.
-Additionally, Hathaway has been compared to Agnes Taubert and Olga Plümacher, contemporary women philosophers who also contributed to the controversy.
+Bensick has described Hathaway as a woman philosopher who had received little attention in work recovering the history of women philosophers.
+She has also described Hathaway as an unrecognised contributor to the German pessimism controversy and compared her work with that of Agnes Taubert and Olga Plümacher, contemporary women philosophers who also contributed to the controversy.

-An article on Hathaway, by Carol Bensick, was included in the Oxford Handbook of American and British Women Philosophers in the Nineteenth Century.
+Bensick's article on Hathaway was included in The Oxford Handbook of American and British Women Philosophers in the Nineteenth Century.